 Natural sprays against flies

 - Eucalyptus essential oil spray: To make the spray you need to mix 1/4 cup vinegar, 30 drops eucalyptus essential oil, 2 tbsp dish soap.
 Flies, like carpet beetles, cannot stand the aroma and keep a distance from the sprayed areas.
-You can apply the solution on your skin or on pets.
+You can also apply the solution on your skin.
 If you have any allergies, please consult with a medical representative.

 - Wine-mango spray: Combine ½ coffee cup with wine with freshly pressed mango juice, mix them with water.
 The flies cannot bear the strong aroma of the wine and the solution acts as a powerful repellent against insects.